13 Very Fun Relay Games

 Game #10: Bucket Brigade

-Required: 2 water bottles per team and small (bathroom size) paper cups
+Required: 2 water bottles per team and small (bathroom-size) paper cups

 Players: Small to large groups

 Divide into teams of 5 to 10 players.
 Each team will be given two water bottles, one full and the other empty.
 Each player will receive one cup.
 The teams line up front to back in a row sitting on the floor.
-The person in front will hold the full water bottle and the last person on the team will have the empty water bottle.
-On go, the first person in line will pour water into his cup and then without turning pour his cup of water into the cup of the player behind him.
+The person in front will hold the full water bottle, and the last person on the team will have the empty water bottle.
+On the go, the first person in line will pour water into his cup and then, without turning, pour his cup of water into the cup of the player behind him.
 Each player will pour his cup of water into the cup of the next player.
 The last player will then pour his cup of water into the water bottle.
-As soon as the first player passes his water he can refill the cup and start passing again.
+As soon as the first player passes his water, he can refill the cup and start passing again.
 They will continue until all the water is out of the first bottle.
 The team with the most water in the bottle at the back of the line is the winner.

 Created by R. Scheel, Fun-Attic, Inc.